 How to establish an ‘Innovation culture’

-Although the need for innovation is clear, there are plenty of failed innovation transformation programmes out there: companies are making significant investments in order to incorporate innovation practices and spirit but in many cases the result is far from successful.
-The missing element preventing such investments from success is usually the so called ‘innovation culture’.
+Although the need for innovation is clear, there are plenty of failed innovation transformation programs out there: companies are making significant investments in order to incorporate innovation practices and spirit but in many cases, the result is far from successful.
+The missing element preventing such investments from success is usually the so-called ‘innovation culture’.

 To achieve this new mind-set, the ‘innovation culture’, companies need to invest in transformation programmes introducing a new way of thinking.
 The transition takes time and requires a new mentality for both executives and employees

 The following describe components of the innovation culture:

 The level of innovation of a corporation heavily depends on the readiness and will of its employees to experiment with novel ideas and concepts, to build prototypes, to investigate opportunities for novel products and services; It depends on the level of support this ‘experimentation culture’ receives from the leadership of the corporation.